 Upon completion of this module, it is expected that students should have:

-- acquired an overview of the history of political thought, from ancient Greece until the present;
+1. Acquired an overview of the history of political thought, from ancient Greece until the present;

-- become familiar with some of the major concepts that appear in political theory, such as liberalism and social contract;
+3. Become familiar with some of the major concepts that appear in political theory, such as liberalism and social contract;

-- developed skills at analyzing and critiquing political arguments; and reflected upon the implications of ideas from the history of political thought for contemporary politics.
+5. Reflected upon the implications of ideas from the history of political thought for contemporary politics.

 This module will introduce students to the history of political thought from the time of classical Greece to the present era.
 It will accomplish this task by covering the following five major topics from that history:

-- the birth of politics in classical Greece;
+1. The birth of politics in classical Greece;

-- the rise of Christianity and its implications for politics;
+2. The rise of Christianity and its implications for politics;